rotationalio/ensign/docs/content/examples/data_scientists.md

 In this section, we'll add some functionality for text processing, entity recognition, and sentiment analysis so that these tasks are performed **in real time** on every new RSS document published to the `documents` feed.

-We'll write this as a function called `handle`.
+We'll write this as a function called `parse_event`.
 The first step is to unmarshal each new document from [MessagePack](https://msgpack.org/index.html) format into json (the Baleen application publishes documents in msgpack because it's more efficient!):

 ```python
     aasync def handle_event(self,event):